Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 ### Part 5: Using SSH Keypairs

-(Admon/caution - WARNING: Failure to follow the steps in Part 5 *properly and carefully* will result in losing access to your Linux VM.|If that happens, you’ll need to delete the VM and recreate it.)
+> **WARNING: Failure to follow the steps in Part 5 *properly and carefully* will result in losing access to your Linux VM.**
+>
+> If that happens, you’ll need to delete the VM and recreate it.

 In Part 5, you will generate an SSH keypair on your Linux VM, install them, and then copy your keys onto your personal computer to allow you to authenticate to your VM securely going forward when connecting.

 #### Switching to SSH keypair authentication:
-(Image:Ops705_filezilla-connect.png - Figure 11: Connection information for FileZilla using the custom port.)

 1. First, download and install the FileZilla Client software on your personal computer.
 1. On your Linux VM as a regular user, generate your SSH keypair (accept all defaults):